tannerjfco/dcfg/README.md

   -	user (not implemented yet)

-       Will allow you to set the user the Task Set shoudl be run as.
+       Will allow you to set the user the Task Set should be run as.

   -	workdir